Array Functions and Operators

 array_top_n(array(T), int) -> array(T)

-Returns an array of top n elements from a given array, according to its natural descending order.
-If n is smaller than the size of the given array, the returned list will be the same size as the input instead of n.:
+Returns an array of the top n elements from a given array, sorted according to its natural descending order.
+If n is larger than the size of the given array, the returned list will be the same size as the input instead of n.

 SELECT array_top_n(ARRAY [1, 100, 2, 5, 3], 3); -- [100, 5, 3]